xabikos/xabikos.github.io/_posts/2014-11-19-create-a-multitenant-application-with-entity-framework-code-first---part-3.md

 }
 {% endhighlight %}

 We create manually again a predicate and do a logical AND with the original predicate of the command.
 After this we creating a new delete command and assign it as the interception result.
 There is no need to create different interceptors class per command of course.
-We can combine all of them in just one class as you can see in [this axample][interceptor].
+We can combine all of them in just one class as you can see in [this example][interceptor].

 ***